Edmund is a biostatistician with over ten years of experience in clinical research. He loves to study human-inherited traits.

 - Joey Kern

 Contrary to popular belief, true black eyes do not exist.
 Some people with a lot of melanin in their eyes might appear to have black eyes depending on the lighting conditions.
-This is not truly black, however, but simply a very dark brown.
+However, this is not truly black, but a very dark brown.

 The Science Behind Eye Color